How to crack the citizenship tests?

-One of the primary requirements for naturalization to the United States is the successful completion of the US citizenship practice test.
-The United States Citizenship Practice Test is designed to help candidates determine whether they have the essential knowledge of English, American history, and government procedures.
+One of the primary requirements for naturalization to the United States is the successful completion of the US citizenship practice tests.
+The US Citizenship Practice Test is designed to help candidates determine whether they have the essential knowledge of English, American history, and government procedures.

 What is the US Citizenship Test?